Another Success Story Snowball, Umbrella Cockatoo and five of his friends (four Congo African Greys and a Macaw).

 PRC does not support breeding or sale of parrots, we advocate ADOPTION.

-PRC is able to access and share resources, including but not limited to:
+PRC's network enables us to access and share resources, including but not limited to:

 - The experiences of individuals who successfully keep parrots in their homes